Enrico-Call/MAS/README.md

 Code written by: Enrico Calleris

-Reproduced part of the code have been properly cited.
+Reproduced parts of the code have been properly cited.